-My name is Paul Horton, I am the Volunteer Co-ordinator for SoLO and would be very happy to hear from you!
-Find my contact details at the end of this page.
+My name is Paul Horton.
+I am the Volunteer Co-ordinator for SoLO and welcome you to SoLO Volunteering.

 Solo would not be able to operate without its committed passionate and enthusiastic family of volunteers.

 If you decide to volunteer for SoLO, it will change your life forever.
 You will learn things about yourself you never knew and discover skills and talents you never thought you had.
 You only become extraordinary by doing extraordinary things.
 When you volunteer for SoLO you begin a journey that not only changes the lives of the people you support but also your life and the lives around you.

 When you volunteer for SoLO you discover life is not about milestones, its about moments.
 You get a satisfaction, a joy, a sense of pride and self-fulfilment you will never get through paid employment.

 Take a look at our projects below and discover if its a project you would like to volunteer on.